sbarhanpure/sbarhanpure/README.md

 ### fitness-intel

-I race bikes.
+I ride bikes.
 This pulls my ride data from Strava, recovery data from Oura, and weather from Open-Meteo into one place.
 I ask questions in plain English and get answers grounded in real power and recovery numbers — not generic advice.
 TypeScript, Supabase, Telegram as the interface.
 Still private while I get the core right.

 ### cadence